Benefits of sub-participation

 In order to accommodate different banking group policies with regard to intraday and end-of-day balance reporting, the system offers different reporting options:

-- A decentralised approach where the total value of each sub-participant’s payments is shown as one net amount to the participant while the sub-participant receives a detailed statement.
+- a decentralised approach where the total value of each sub-participant’s payments is shown as one net amount to the participant while the sub-participant receives a detailed statement

-- A centralised approach where the sub-participant’s traffic is reported in detail on the participant’s statement while the sub-participant receives a consolidated statement.
+- a centralised approach where the sub-participant’s traffic is reported in detail on the participant’s statement while the sub-participant receives a consolidated statement

 In order to qualify as a sub-participant in EURO1 a bank has to be:

-- A consolidated affiliate subsidiary of a participant in the EURO1 system as evidenced by the accounts of the participant, or
+- a consolidated affiliate subsidiary of a participant in the EURO1 system as evidenced by the accounts of the participant, or

-- A foreign branch of a participant in the EURO1 System established in an EU or EEA location;
+- a foreign branch of a participant in the EURO1 System established in an EU or EEA location

-- Participants may also include branches as sub-addresses.
+- Participants may also include branches

 In case of a merger or acquisition, sub-participation allows banking groups to quickly and easily include entities under one liquidity position.
-The participation mode thereby enables banks to centralise their liquidity management and directly connect their branches and subsidiaries to a pan-European single payment platform.
+The participation mode thereby enables banks to centralise their liquidity management and directly connect their branches and subsidiaries to a pan-European single payment system.
 It further allows EURO1 Participants to leverage their liquidity in the system.